-Pittsburgh Pirates continue their partnership with Duquesne Light, Grow Pittsburgh, ARAMARK, and the Western Pennsylvania Conservancy to re-open PNC Park ballpark garden, the PNC Park Urban Garden.
-The Urban Garden uses sustainable practices and provides healthy food, grown on-site, to be used in guests' favorite dishes in the ballpark.
+Pittsburgh Pirates continue to maintain the PNC Park Urban Garden.
+The Urban Garden uses sustainable practices and provides vegetables and herbs, grown on-site, to be used in Pirates players' favorite healthy dishes prepared by Chef Tony.

 LET'S GO BUCS.
 LET'S GO GREEN.

-Duquesne Light Power Hitters is a unique venture that will grow throughout the season as Duquesne Light and the Pirates will partner to plant one tree for every Pirates home run hit this season.
-The program will assist underserved communities and target historically marginalized neighborhoods because research shows these neighborhoods are more susceptible to "heat island impacts," which can cause impaired water quality, increased energy consumption, and compromised health quality.
+The Pirates and Duquesne Light teamed up for a unique Power Hitters Program that resulted in 282 trees being planted in Pittsburgh over the course of the 2021 and 2022 season.
+These trees were planted in underserved communities and targeted historically marginalized neighborhoods because research shows these neighborhoods are more susceptible to "heat island impacts," which can cause impaired water quality, increased energy consumption, and compromised health quality.
 The neighborhoods are urban areas with buildings, roads, and other infrastructure that absorb the suns heat more than naturally landscaped areas.
 This causes the neighborhoods to become "islands" of higher temperatures relative to outlying areas.
-The program will identify these communities and the Pirates and Duquesne Light will coordinate with Pittsburgh Public Works to strategically plant trees to assist.

 Just like families at home, our Pirates family works hard each season to reduce, reuse and recycle, not just on Earth Day, but every day.
 In over a decade of sustainability efforts at PNC Park, the Pirates and our partners have recycled...

 That’s the equivalent weight of over 200 T-Rex dinos!

 This oil is recycled and eventually used as biofuel.

 Including electronics, toner cartridges, metal, batteries and more.